kvarak/dnd/docs/_Classes/sorcerer.md

 ### Grave Return
-Starting at 1st level, your existence in a twilight state between life and death makes you difficult to kill.
+Your existence in a twilight state between life and death makes you difficult to kill.
 When damage reduces you to 0 hit points, you can make a Charisma saving throw (DC 5 + the damage taken).
 On a success, you instead drop to 1 hit point.
 You can’t use this feature if you are reduced to 0 hit points by radiant damage or by a critical hit.

 After the saving throw succeeds, you can’t use this feature again until you finish a long rest.

 ### Undead Sympathy
-Also as 1st level, though you are a living creature, the magic flowing through you grants you many traits of an undead.
+Though you are a living creature, the magic flowing through you grants you many traits of an undead.
 You are immune to disease, and you have advantage on saving throws against poison.

-In addition, you are proficient with Charisma check when interacting with undead.
+In addition, when interacting with undead, you are are considered to have the *Speechcraft* skill.

 ### Undead Strength
-At 6th level, your connection to the dead has hardened your body.
+Your connection to the dead has hardened your body.
 You gain resistance to necrotic damage and poison damage.
-You learn the spell *speak with dead*, and it does not
+You learn the spell *speak with dead*, and it does not count against your number of sorcerer spells known.

 In addition, whenever you create an undead using a necromancy spell, such as *animate dead*, it has additional benefits:
 * The creature’s hit point maximum is increased by an amount equal to your sorcerer level.
 * The creature adds your proficiency bonus on saving throws against any effect that would turn the undead.
-* Whenever the creature reduces another creature to 0 hit points within 15 feet of you, you regain 1 sorcery point.
+* Whenever the creature reduces another creature to 0 hit points within 15 ft, you regain 1 sorcery point.
 This increases to 30 feet at 14th level.

 ### One of the Dead
-By 14th level, your undead nature has granted you immunity to being frightened, and you also do not need to eat or drink anymore, but you can ingest food and drink if you wish.
+Your undead nature has granted you immunity to being frightened, and you also do not need to eat or drink anymore, but you can ingest food and drink if you wish.

 Additionally, undead creatures sense your connection to them and the dead and become hesitant to attack you.
 When an undead creature attacks you, that creature must make a Wisdom saving throw against your sorcerer spell save DC.
 On a failed save, the creature must choose a different target, or the attack automatically misses.
 On a successful save, the creature is immune to this effect for 24 hours.
 The creature is aware of this effect before it makes its attack against you.

 ### Death’s Master
-At 18th level, you no longer require sleep, and can’t be forced to sleep by any means.
+You no longer require sleep, and can’t be forced to sleep by any means.
 You age much slower than normal.
 For every 10 years that pass, your body ages only 1 year, and you are immune to being magically aged.

 Additionally, you have learned how to command the magic of death.
 Choose two necromancy spells of 5th level or lower from any spell list.
 You learn those spells, and you can cast each of these spells once without using a spell slot.